The Dr Sarno Back Pain Relief Method,

 From a mindfulness point-of-view, it’s possible that some of the people who are NOT helped by Dr Sarno’s philosophy & approach are because they are stuck in THINKING about their feelings, rather than FEELING their feelings.

-As mentioned above, thinking tends to distance ourselves from and recirculate the past.
-Yet mindful attention in the moment (the opposite of “thinking about”) tends to dissolve the residue or remnants of the past.
+As mentioned above, thinking tends to distance ourselves from the present moment and recirculates the past.
+Yet mindful attention in the moment (the opposite of “thinking about” the moment) tends to dissolve the residue or remnants of the past, the engrams.

 My view is that while many people “THINK” they are in a “state of feeling,” they are actually running an “instant replay” of their feelings in their thinking mind.
-While almost imperceptibly instantaneous, this allows the Thinking Mind to evaluate, modify, & regulate the incoming feelings to make sure they FIT with their existing self-image.
+While almost imperceptibly instantaneous, this quickness of present moemtn feelings being converted into engrams or memories allows the Thinking Mind to evaluate, modify, & regulate the incoming feelings to make sure they FIT with their existing self-image.
 Otherwise, if the effects of the feelings are too challenging, cognitive dissonance comes into play and modifies or rejects the experience.

-Yet it is dissolving the memories keeping us inappropriately connected to past events that are much of the problem — and memories can be very physical, or very emotional, in nature.
+And it is dissolving the memories keeping us inappropriately connected to past events that are much of the challenge — and memories can be very physical, or very emotional, or both, in nature.

 One danger is a particular pain or dysfunction might have several or many inputs to it.
 It’s very possible to relieve the body and mind of obvious manifestations of pain and dysfunction through mental/emotional and/or soft tissue/structural means.
 Yet when pain is gone, this does NOT mean ALL problems are necessarily ALL gone. …